 Never forget testing is the key to successful digital marketing, but also it means that you need to get statistically significant results.

-There’s no a man on the Earth who don’t read emails on mobile devices.
-Specifically, 54% emails are opened on mobile devices today.
+Everyone reads emails on mobile devices.
+Specifically, 54% of emails are opened on mobile devices today.

 It's well-known that 69% of mobile users delete emails that are not optimized.